AviannaBui/College-Earning-vs-Expense-and-Control-Type/College-Earning-vs-Instructional-Expense-and-Control-Type.md

     ## 5 (98.7,145]  Public         18         10.6
     ## 6 (98.7,145]  Private       152         89.4

+It can be seen from the mosaic plot that the majority of colleges have a median income 6 years after entry lower than the average earnings in 2017.
+Private colleges have a greater proportion of schools with above-average median income compared to public schools across all three groups of colleges with different ranges of average family income per thousand.
+Specifically, for the group with the lowest average family income, the percentage of public schools with above-average median earnings is only 0.85%, whereas for private colleges, the percentage is 3.54%, about 4 times greater.
+With regard to institutions with average family income from 52.1 to 98.7 thousand USD, public schools with above-average median earnings comprise 4.77% of the total number of public institutions.
+Meanwhile, the percentage for private higher institutions is almost double that of public colleges at 8.78%.
+In terms of the highest average family income group, private colleges with above-average median earnings after graduation comprise one-fourth of the private school population in the data set, whereas for public institutions the number is 16.67%.
+These numbers also demonstrate that college institutions with higher average family income would also have a greater chance of having above-average median earnings among graduates: comparing the lowest and highest average family earnings group, the proportion of private schools with the above-average median income for the higher family income group is 7 times higher than that of schools having lower-income families.

+Furthermore, there is a higher proportion of private schools compared to public institutions within higher average family income groups.
+This difference can be observed most clearly in the group with average family earnings from 98.7 to 145 thousand dollars, in which the percentage of private schools is almost 90%.
+For institutions with average family income ranging from 52.1 to 98.7 thousand USD, private colleges still comprise the majority at 64.4%.
+However, regarding the colleges with the lowest average family income, it is the only group with a higher percentage of public schools than private institutions at 55.7%.

 ## Fitted Model

+Because this research question involves a binary outcome, I fit a logistic regression model to restrict the predicted probabilities between 0 and 1.
+In order to decide what is considered above average income, I divide the median earning 6 years after entry variable into two categories based on its comparison to the 2017 average income of college graduates, which is \$49,785 (Korn Ferry, 2017).
+For the variable on the control type of the institution, public colleges function as the baseline, while the coefficient for private colleges is shown in the model.

+The predictor variable involving the average family income of colleges functions as a confounder in the model.
+I believe that this variable is a confounding variable rather than an effect modifier since family income does not alter the impact that different institutional types have on income after graduation.
+Nonetheless, students from higher-income families would have a higher chance of going to private colleges than those from low-income backgrounds since private colleges often have higher tuition fees than public colleges.
+Furthermore, as mentioned previously, those from high-income families have greater access to high-income jobs due to better family connections and K-12 education, etc. Because whether a college is public or private does not impact a student’s family earnings, average family income meets the requirements of a confounder.
+I also modify the variable so that the model demonstrates family income in the thousand.
+I believe that this would make the interpretation of the variable’s slope more sensible since the effect of a \$1 difference in average family income is likely to be negligible.

 ``` r
 mod2 <- scorecard %>%